calooper/EventTrackerProject/README.md

 ### Technologies

-This is a REST API with Spring Boot, JPA, Hibernate, and MySQL.
+This is a REST API with Spring Boot, JPA, Hibernate, MySQL, and Angular.

 All Technologies Used:
 * Java